 Making strategic acquisitions is a significant part of Griffon's growth plans.
 The ability to successfully complete acquisitions depends on identifying and acquiring, on acceptable terms, companies that either complement or enhance currently held businesses or expand Griffon into new profitable businesses, and, for certain acquisitions, obtaining financing on acceptable terms.
 Additionally, Griffon must properly integrate acquired businesses in order to maximize profitability.
 The competition for acquisition candidates is intense and Griffon cannot assure that it will successfully identify acquisition candidates and complete acquisitions at reasonable purchase prices, in a timely manner, or at all.
 Further, there is a risk that acquisitions will not be properly integrated into Griffon's existing structure.
+Griffon closed the acquisitions of La Hacienda, Tuscan Path, ClosetMaid and Harper Brush in the months of July through November 2017, and this integration risk may be exacerbated when numerous acquisitions are consummated in a short time period.

 In implementing an acquisition growth strategy, the following may be encountered:

-- Costs associated with incomplete or poorly implemented acquisitions; - Expenses, delays and difficulties of integrating acquired companies into Griffon's existing organization; - Dilution of the interest of existing stockholders; - Diversion of management's attention; or - Difficulty in obtaining financing on acceptable terms, or at all.
+- Costs associated with incomplete or poorly implemented acquisitions; - · Expenses, delays and difficulties of integrating acquired companies into Griffon's existing organization; - Dilution of the interest of existing stockholders; - Diversion of management's attention; or - Difficulty in obtaining financing on acceptable terms, or at all.